-Some of the benefits that premium fuel claims to offer is that it can improve your car ’s performance and help protect your engine, in addition to cutting fuel consumption.
+Some of the benefits that premium fuel claims to offer is that it can improve your car ’s performance

 In return, these ‘superior’ fuels end up costing users more at the pump.
 The question remains however: is the extra cost worth it?

 This guide will help you understand whether using premium fuel can be beneficial.
 But first, the basics.

 What is premium fuel?